-Silver was stuck in my mind since the double luck of getting the 2 quarters.
-They were better than the movie or ravioli.
+Silver was stuck in my mind since the quarters.

-“I can’t believe I’m 17 and I’m going to be a senior next year.”
+“I can’t believe I’m seventeen and going to be a senior.”

-He kept staring at me across the table as if trying to say something but stuttered something inane about King Arthur instead.
-Silent he continued to stare at me intently as if something was up.
-It was.
-At last I said.
+He kept staring, as if trying to say something but stuttered something inane about King Arthur.
+It was as if something eminent was up.
+At last, I said.

 “You want a picture of me?”

-Getting dressed up, the paid parking lot, double silver quarters, movie theme, searchlight beam, Original Joe's ravioli and Mom’s Sainte Claire Hotel next door were omens but I didn’t connect them until now as I write.
+Getting dressed up, paid parking lot, silver quarters, movie theme, searchlight beam, Original Joe's ravioli were omens.
+I didn’t connect them.

-After diner, parked in front of my house, he kissed me then kissed me again for reassurance.
-He pulled away, looked at me oddly, reached to the glove compartment, fumbled about, opened it and took out a small jewelry box.
+Parked in front of my house, he kissed me, kissed me again, longer, as if for reassurance.
+He pulled away, looked at me oddly, reached to the glove compartment, opened it, fumbled about, and took out a small jewelry box.
 He handed it to me but said nothing.
-Opening it I saw a ring.
-Its little diamond light beam in a silver setting beaconed up.
+Opening it I saw a ring, its little diamond light beam in a silver setting beaconed up.

-Without taking it out I turned and asked.
+Without taking it out, I turned and asked incredulously.